czammar/crontab_intro/README.md

 ### 2.1.1 Examples

-*Run each minute to write a bash command ouptput to a text*
+*Run each minute to write a bash command output to a text*

 ```bash
 * * * * * echo "I was ran in this date: $(date)" >> /my_path/example.txt